-For the beamline shown in Fig. 8, the kicker magnets (K1 and K2), the septum, and the two dipoles (1UB1 and 1UB2) will be new.
+Table 4 details cost estimates based on the beamline shown in Fig. 7.
+The kicker magnets (K1 and K2), the septum, and at least one of the two dipoles (1UB1 and 1UB2) will be new.
 The quadrupoles 1UQ1 and 1UQ2 can be re-used from M20.
 Existing M11 power supplies should be suitable for the quadrupoles and for the dipole 1UB1, but 1UB2 is a higher power magnet and will need either a new supply, or power from a beamline 1B supply.
-Based on the cost of the TRIUMF 2AB1/2 dipole, the dipoles will probably cost about \$100 k each with about the same for the power supplies if we can't re-use existing supplies.
+Based on the cost of the TRIUMF 2AB1/2 dipole, the dipoles will probably cost about \$125 k each.
 The septum is more specialized and may be more expensive, depending on how rad-hard it must be.
 The septum downstream of T1 was several \times \$100 k due to its exceptional radiation hardness.
+We have allowed \$520 k for the septum.
 The main cost of K1 and K2 will probably be in their special fast pulsed power supplies.
-If, on the average we allow \$250 k for each of the magnets and the same amount for installation, it would cost \$2.5 M for the installed magnets.
+We show

-Figure 10: Shielding required for a 40 μ A, 500 MeV proton beam incident on a thick tungsten target.
+Figure 9: Shielding required for a 40 μ A, 500 MeV proton beam incident on a thick tungsten target.
 The design dose rate is 3 μ Sv/hr immediately outside the shielding.